brajeshwar/brajeshwar.github.io/_posts/2008/2008-06-06-the-art-of-linux.md

----
-layout: post
-title: The art of Linux
+# The art of Linux
----

 As discussed in our earlier article -- <a href="/2008/ready-for-lamp/">Ready for LAMP</a>, let's move on to our mainstream theme - The art of (tao) Linux!